 Daniel Sherman plays Lorenzo de’ Medici, reportedly enduring hours of make-up so as to look older.
 (The story follows Lorenzo until his death).

 The Italian actress who played his lover in the second season, Alessandra Mastronardi makes a return, while Aurora Ruffino plays his sister Bianca.

-Fans of Bradley James will most likely have a hope of seeing Giuliano again in some flashbacks, as he has been spotted on the set.
+Fans of Bradley James will see Giuliano again in some flashbacks.

 Leonardo da Vinci is played by Irish actor Stephen Hagan, who is said to have taken this role very seriously.
 “I went to visit Leonardo’s home town Vinci to get some insights about this character”, he said.